"Tankie losers": Ethan Klein puts HasanAbi on blast for supposedly defending North Korea

-H3H3 Productions founder Ethan Klein and one of Twitch's most viewed political commentators, Hasan "HasanAbi" Piker, have been going back and forth through clips, X posts, and Instagram stories for about 2 years.
-The reason behind their differences is rooted in varying political ideologies.
+H3H3 Productions founder Ethan Klein and one of Twitch's most viewed political commentators, Hasan "HasanAbi" Piker, have been going back and forth through clips, X posts, and Instagram stories for about two years.
+The reason behind their differences is rooted in opposing political ideologies.
 Recently, Klein called out Piker for allegedly defending North Korea against the United States.

 "Only the most pathetic of tankie losers would defend North Korea, holy sh*t dude."